afunnydev/tinysociety/content/articles/2018-07-31-essential-things-to-have-in-a-tiny-house-kitchen.md

 **Small appliances.**

-I won’t quite say that ‘I can’t live without’ my Vitamix high-speed blender… I mean, if some apocalyptic scenario separated me from it, I’d figure out a way to manage, but it wouldn’t be willingly.
+I won’t quite say that ‘I can’t live without’ my [refurbished citrus juicer](https://www.hurom.com/products/refurbished-citrus-juicer)… I mean, if some apocalyptic scenario separated me from it, I’d figure out a way to manage, but it wouldn’t be willingly.
 Back to that story of getting rid of, and then re-acquiring, most of my kitchen gadgets?
 Here’s a list of what’s currently included in my Tiny House kitchen space:

 * electric kettle
 * immersion blender